-In addition to laws and recommendations, H&M's board work is regulated by the board's work plan which contains rules on the distribution of work between the board, its committees and the CEO as well as on financial reporting, investments and financing.
-The work plan, which also includes a work plan for the auditing committee, is updated as needed but is established at least once a year.
+In addition to laws and recommendations, H&M's board work is regulated by the board's order of procedure which contains rules on the distribution of work between the board, its committees and the CEO as well as on financial reporting, investments and financing.
+The order of procedure, which also includes the procedure for the auditing committee, is updated as needed but is established at least once a year.